ChidiNdego/loan-default-capstone-project/starter_file/README.md

 This is the last of three projects required for the fulfilment of the Microsoft Azure Machine Learning Engineer Nanodegree Program with Udacity.

+This is a follow up to an [earlier project](https://github.com/ChidiNdego/Loan-Defaulters-Prediction) on the same loan default dataset.
+The earlier project was completed with the traditional data science method using jupyter notebook.
+It was accomplished using Random Forest and Neural Network models.
+Here, a faster and profitable cloud-based solution is provided using Microsoft Azure Machine Learning Ecosystem.

 This project entails creating two machine learning models: one using AutoML and the other is a customized model whose hyperparameters are tuned using hyperdrive.
 The performance of both models would be compared and only the best performing model would be deployed as a web service.
 The model endpoint is also tested to validate its performance by sending an HTTP POST request.

 #### Project Workflow